 You’ve lived many places.
 You’ve conquered many things.
-But, if you’re living in the projected path of a storm (we’re looking at you Florence and Lane), sometimes your confidence waivers.
+But, if you’re living in the projected path of a storm (last year Florence, this year Dorian), sometimes your confidence waivers.

 Sometimes, while having these moments of uncertainty, you’ll want to turn to social media.
 Listen to these words of wisdom: Facebook is not your friend.
 Just don’t do it.
 Don’t go on the spouses’ page.
 Don’t engage with either side of the crazies telling you it’s nothing to worry about or that you are crazy for not freaking out.